strblr/bun-spa/README.md

 - **What it does**: Loads your built files from `dist/` (customizable) at startup, caches them in memory, and serves them.
 Unknown routes fall back to `index.html` (also customizable).
 - **Why it’s fast**: Everything is served directly from memory after the initial load.
 There are no disk reads during requests.
+- **Why it’s cool**: You can inject dynamic content (like meta tags for social sharing) into your SPA at request time.
+No need for heavy frameworks like Next.js.

 ### Install